 I’m going to include this because I know how these kind of active and cold patterns are.
 Forecast models just don’t handle these types of setups well, meaning a surprise or two can happen.
 Now please understand that this is NOT the winter storm threat that I am monitoring for late this upcoming week into the weekend.

 As high pressure begins to move south and eastward early this week, another cold air damming scenario could set up east of the Appalachians.
 Many surprise winter events have occurred as a result of this, and again, forecast models often miss these.
 IF (take special note of this condition) moisture spreads far enough north anywhere from Tuesday into Wednesday, then there COULD be an unexpected winter storm across states like Georgia, South Carolina, and North Carolina.
+The unpredictability of the weather means there are various hazards that many people could across which could cause accidents and injuries, especially if the proper precautions aren’t put in place to prevent accidents.
+If you find yourself a victim of an accident that wasn’t caused by you, it might be worth looking into someone like these Smyrna, GA personal injury attorneys who might be able to help your case.

 You can see where the NAM develops snow and icy weather over parts of the Southeast.
 I’m watching that VERY closely.